UPDATED: AUGUST 25, 2023 | 3 MIN READ

 What is the average cost for a septic tank?

-You can expect to pay at least a couple of thousand dollars to have a new septic tank system put into your home.
+You can expect to pay at least a few thousand dollars to install a new septic tank system in your home.
 On average, for a professional installation, the cost is $5,828.
 However, the total cost for the installation can range from $3,000 to $8,000.

 What are the health risks of a septic tank?